liyinxiao/Ranking_Papers/README.md

 Amazon Search: The Joy of Ranking Products
 - "To manage the size of the training set, we sample unseen examples."
 An idea inspired by this statement:
   * For pairwise formulation, a good idea might be sampling the possibly unseen examples.
 For example, user makes a click on item at position 5, then items displayed after position 5 may not be seen and can be sampled.

+Online Controlled Experiments at Large Scale
+- “We recently ran a slowdown experiment where we slowed 10% of users by 100msec (milliseconds) and another 10% by 250msec for two weeks.
+The results showed that performance absolutely matters a lot today: every 100msec improves revenue by 0.6%.”
+  * Speed wins.